twigphp/Twig/doc/functions/include_only.rst

 .. code-block:: twig

-    {# template.html.twig will only have access to the "name" variable #}
+    {# template.html.twig only gets the "name" variable from the caller #}
     {{ include_only('template.html.twig', {name: 'Fabien'}) }}

 When passing a variable from the current context, you can use the following